 I do have to mention, it’s these types of travelers that I meet that are the most stressed out while traveling because they have to stick to their strict itinerary; always on the go and don’t take the time to enjoy or take in what they are doing.

 The frugal budget traveler.

-I’ve seen these guys in action, while I have buckled they have not, they will scrutinise every cost, squeeze their money and in most cases are really organised.
+I’ve seen these guys in action, while I have buckled they have not, they will scrutinize every cost, squeeze their money and in most cases are really organized.

 Long-term budget travelers/nomads/drifters.
 (9 months+)

-The broke, no frills…free is my favourite word budget traveler.
+The broke, no frills…free is my favorite word budget traveler.

 However there is a flip side to this type of traveler, some of them resort to begging, their not begging to survive, they’re begging to prolong their travels and this is something I strongly disagree with.
 If you get into that much of a state then it’s time to go home!
 These are the type of people who give us budget travelers a bad name.
 Don’t be that guy or girl!

 Did you find this ‘Different budget travelers’ post helpful?
 Let me know in the comments below if there is anything else you would like to know?